-Where bike ridership in Seattle has recorded new highs
+Bike ridership hits record highs on 2 Seattle routes

 Ridership data for many Seattle bike lanes sometimes have months-long gaps due to failed or vandalized counters, making comparisons across years difficult.
 Moreover, several bicycle lanes, like those on Roosevelt Way Northeast and Dexter Avenue North, have no counters at all.

-Traffic was also down slightly at a bike counter along Spokane Street near the West Seattle bridge, despite slow bus commutes serving the neighborhood.
+Traffic increased at a bike counter along Spokane Street near the West Seattle bridge, with slow bus commutes serving the neighborhood.
 Vandals stole copper wire used in the counter in November 2018 and the damage wasn’t repaired until January 2019, SDOT said.

 Bob Anderton, an attorney at Washington Bike Law, who for years commuted downtown from South Park, said bicyclists traveling from West Seattle are likely undercounted as some riders take short cuts or use routes where no counters are located.

-Note: Correction: Due to incorrect data, a previous version of this story said bike traffic recorded by automated bike counters at the Elliott Bay Trail and at Spokane Street went down in 2019.
-In fact, bike traffic increased at both locations.